Rise in jobless claims reflects still-struggling US economy

 Including the self-employed and gig workers brings to 28 million the number of people receiving some form of jobless aid, though that figure may include double-counting in some states.
 That number is little changed from a week earlier.

 State unemployment benefits average about $308 a week.
-In some states, the payouts are much smaller.
-Louisiana pays the nation’s lowest average benefit: $183.
-Mississippi is next-lowest, at $187.
-The highest is in Hawaii, at $456, followed by North Dakota and Massachusetts at $426.
+Louisiana pays the nation’s lowest average, $183, Hawaii the highest, $456.

 For John Williams, a former cabdriver in Slidell, Louisiana, just outside New Orleans, the loss of the $600 in federal benefits landed him in a food bank line this week, waiting for groceries.
 He now receives just $107 in state unemployment aid, which is all that he qualifies for based on his previous income.